Digital trends in a changing retail industry

 Chatbots offer the consumer convenience and immediacy.
 On the retailer’s side, they also provide an opportunity to automate some of your more routine customer service activities, freeing up your people for higher value work.

-With so many forced to transact online during the crisis, organic search data provides an interesting insight into consumer behaviour.
+With so many forced to transact online over the last two years, organic search data provides an interesting insight into consumer behaviour.

 In early 2020, as more and more industries were affected by the restrictions, we saw reactive spikes in search, as more people switched to online sources for information and transactions they might normally seek offline.
 For example, a huge uptick in search for fitness equipment was reported across February-April as a result of gyms closing.